 Does Vienna Pass Include the Travel Card?

-The answer for this is No, It doesn’t the only things which is included is the Unlimited rides on Vienna Sightseeing hop-on hop-off buses (6 routes, 50 stops).
+The answer to this is No, It doesn’t the only thing which is included is the Unlimited rides on Vienna Sightseeing hop-on hop-off buses (6 routes, 50 stops).

 Benefits of a Travelcard

 - One ticket to cover all networks within the inner zone

 - 24, 48, or 72-hour ticket variations for flexibility

 - Networks include: underground, train, tram and buses, including Nightline buses

 - No need to carry spare change for daily tickets

 The travelcard allows you unlimited travel across all transport networks in Vienna (zone 100)